What is a Firewall? A Guide to Network Security and Safety

 Difference Between a Firewall and Antivirus

-To have a clear understanding of what is the firewall in computer, one must know the difference between a firewall and antivirus.
+To have a clear understanding of what is a firewall, one must know the difference between a firewall and an antivirus.

 Firewall